chinnucsk/cebwrpgrhyre/README.md

 4, This is optional but you can make sure that everything is in order by running the tests.
 At the prompt type:
-./rebar eunit
+<code>./rebar eunit</code>

-4, Go into the escript folder and run any of the scripts.
+5, Go into the escript folder and run any of the scripts.
 The answer should be printed to the prompt.

 Misc